Sam Houston Bearkats softball

-The Sam Houston Bearkats softball team represents Sam Houston State University in NCAA Division I college softball.
+The Sam Houston Bearkats softball is the team represents Sam Houston State University in NCAA Division I college softball.
 The team participates in Conference USA.
 The Bearkats are currently led by head coach Garrett Valis.
-The team plays its home games at the Bearkat Softball Complex located on the university's campus.
+The team play their home games at the Bearkat Softball Complex located on the university's campus.

 History

 Early history (1980–1990)

 Sam Houston softball first began in 1980.
 The team was immediately successful as it saw a 19–5 record in its very first season.
-In only its second season, the team captured its first of three national titles in the 1981 NAIA national softball championship with a 1-0 victory over the Emporia State Lady Hornets.
+In only its second season, the team captured its first of three national titles in the 1981 NAIA national softball championship with a 1–0 victory over the Emporia State Lady Hornets.
 Beginning with the 1982 season, the Bearkats moved up to NCAA Division II but saw no signs of slowing down as they earned three straight DII College World Series berths, with another national title in 1982.
 Following their third consecutive WCWS season in 1983, SHSU softball continued to win, and reached DII regionals the next two years.
 In 1987, the team failed to make a regional appearance despite a successful 34-26 campaign.
 This was the first season the softball team did not reach the playoffs since the team's first year.
 In the 1988 season, the Bearkats were invited to play in the Southland Conference, where the softball team reached the conference tournament in the next three years, including two conference championship seasons.